-- Mobility Management Associations are organizations formed to help individual uses and property owners collectively implement and administer the programs and/ or services required by this Section. - A representative from an approved Mobility Management Association may jointly represent uses and/or property owners subject to the provisions of this Section in place of a required onsite transportation coordinator.

-- G. Required Programs & Services - The following programs and/or services are required for all non-residential uses: - Annual Mobility Education Meeting - b.
+- 1. The Planning Board shall require compliance to the provisions of this Section and to an approved Mobility Management Plan as a condition of Design & Site Plan Review or Special Permit approval. - A mobility management plan may be updated in accordance with the standards of this Section. - F. Mobility Management Associations - 1.
+Mobility Management Associations are organizations formed to help individual uses and property owners collectively implement and administer the programs and/ or services required by this Section. - 2.
+A representative from an approved Mobility Management Association may jointly represent uses and/or property owners subject to the provisions of this Section in place of a required onsite transportation coordinator. - G. Required Programs & Services - 1.
+The following programs and/or services are required for all non-residential uses: - a.
+Annual Mobility Education Meeting - b.
 Distributed Information - c.
 Guaranteed Ride Home Program - d.
 On-Site Transportation Coordinator - e.
 Posted Information - f.
 Preferential Parking Locations for Carpool/Vanpool - g.
 Qualified Transportation Fringe Benefits - h.
-Unbundled Parking - The following programs and/or services are required for all residential uses: - Distributed Information - b.
+Unbundled Parking - 2.
+The following programs and/or services are required for all residential uses: - a.
+Distributed Information - b.
 Posted Information - c.
-Unbundled Parking - The following programs and/or services are required for Vehicular Parking Commercial Service uses: - Posted Information - H. Definitions & Standards for Programs & Services - Transportation Mobility management plans may include, but are not limited to, any or all of the following: - a.
-Financial Incentives - Car-Sharing/Bike-Sharing Memberships: Full or partial employer-funded monthly membership for local car-sharing and/or bike-sharing services. - Parking Cash-Out Program: An employer-funded cash payment made available to employees who choose not to use a parking space in an employer subsidized parking lot or facility. - Shared Vehicle Services - Bikes at Work: Bicycles available on-site during the workday for employee business and personal use. - Bike Share Station: Bike sharing vehicles available on-site for public use. - Car Share Vehicle(s): On-site parking spaces provided at no cost for carsharing vehicles. - Fleet Vehicle(s): Company fleet vehicle(s) available on-site during the workday for employees that carpool, vanpool, bike, walk, or take transit. - Guaranteed Ride Home Program: An employer subsidized ride home for employees that carpool, vanpool, bike, walk, or take transit. - Transportation must be provided to an employee for: - i.
-Emergency situations of the employee or a family member; - ii.
+Unbundled Parking - 3.
+The following programs and/or services are required for Vehicular Parking Commercial Service uses: - Posted Information - H. Definitions & Standards for Programs & Services - 1.
+Mobility management plans may include, but are not limited to, any or all of the following: - Financial Incentives - i.
+Car-Sharing/Bike-Sharing Memberships: Full or partial employer-funded monthly membership for local car-sharing and/or bike-sharing services. - ii.
+Parking Cash-Out Program: An employer-funded cash payment made available to employees who choose not to use a parking space in an employer subsidized parking lot or facility. - b.
+Shared Vehicle Services - i.
+Bikes at Work: Bicycles available on-site during the workday for employee business and personal use. - ii.
+Bike Share Station: Bike sharing vehicles available on-site for public use. - iii.
+Car Share Vehicle(s): On-site parking spaces provided at no cost for carsharing vehicles. - iv.
+Fleet Vehicle(s): Company fleet vehicle(s) available on-site during the workday for employees that carpool, vanpool, bike, walk, or take transit. - (a) Guaranteed Ride Home Program: An employer subsidized ride home for employees that carpool, vanpool, bike, walk, or take transit. - 1.
+Transportation must be provided to an employee for: - i.
+Emergency situations of the employee or a family member: - ii.
 Illness of the employee or a family member; - iii.
 Unscheduled overtime; and - iv.
-Bicycle damage. - Availability of service may be restricted to no less than four (4) times per calendar year. - (b) Ride Matching Services: A no cost service to help employees interested in carpooling locate other interested carpoolers with similar schedules, routes, and destinations. - (c) Shuttle Services: Smaller buses or vans providing transportation for employees between places of work and/or transit stations. - (d) Visitor Commute Support: Full or partially funded daily transit passes or daily memberships for local car-sharing and/or bike-sharing services. - Alternative Schedules - Flexible Work Hours: Compressed workweeks, flexible work hours, and/or staggered work shifts. - Teleworking: Policies to permit and encourage employees to work from home or off-site. - d.
-Marketing & Education
+Bicycle damage. - 2.
+Availability of service may be restricted to no less than four (4) times per calendar year.

+- (b) Ride Matching Services: A no cost service to help employees interested in carpooling locate other interested carpoolers with similar schedules, routes, and destinations. - (c) Shuttle Services: Smaller buses or vans providing transportation for employees between places of work and/or transit stations. - (d) Visitor Commute Support: Full or partially funded daily transit passes or daily memberships for local car-sharing and/or bike-sharing services.